-Scoop or pipe the batter into a donut pan, filling almost to the top (using a piping bag or a ziploc bag with the corner snipped off to pipe the donuts will make for a more even donut, but a spoon will work, too).
+Scoop or pipe the batter into a donut pan (affiliate link), filling almost to the top (using a piping bag or a ziploc bag with the corner snipped off to pipe the donuts will make for a more even donut, but a spoon will work, too).
 Smooth the top if needed.
 Bake for 8-10 minutes (or longer if your pan is deeper, see note), until a toothpick comes out clean.

 In a medium bowl, mix together the sugar and cinnamon for the sugar coating.